Keep America Beautiful’s Cigarette Litter Prevention Program Opens 2019 Grant Application Period

-STAMFORD, Conn., January 12, 2017 /3BL Media/ – Keep America Beautiful, the nation’s leading nonprofit that envisions a country in which every community is a green, clean and beautiful place to live, today announced the organization has opened the grant application period for the 2017 Cigarette Litter Prevention Program to help communities combat the most commonly littered item in America.
+STAMFORD, Conn., February 27, 2019 /3BL Media/ – Keep America Beautiful, the nation’s largest community improvement nonprofit organization, today announced the opening of the grant application period for the 2019 Cigarette Litter Prevention Program (CLPP), designed to help communities combat the most commonly littered item in America.

-The Cigarette Litter Prevention Program, created by Keep America Beautiful in 2002, is the nation's largest program aimed at eliminating cigarette butt and cigar tip litter.
-Since its inception, the program has been successfully implemented in more than 1,500 urban, suburban and rural communities nationwide.
+The CLPP, created by Keep America Beautiful in 2002, is the nation's largest program aimed at eliminating cigarette butt and cigar tip litter.
+Since its inception, the program has been successfully implemented in more than 1,700 urban, suburban and rural communities nationwide.
 Over the past decade, participating communities have consistently cut cigarette butt litter by 50 percent based on local measurements taken in the first four months to six months after program implementation.
-Survey results also demonstrate that as communities continue to monitor and implement the program, those reductions are sustained or even increased over time.

 - Encourage enforcement of litter laws, including cigarette litter;